brikteknologier/seraph/README.md

 * secondId|secondObject - id of the end node or an object with an id property for the end node
 * properties (optional, default=`{}`) - properties of the relationship
-* callback - function(err, relationship) - returns the created relationship
+* callback - function(err, relationship) - `relationship` is the newly created
+  relationship

 __Example__